Tokenisation Algorithms

 # add special tokens like [CLS], [SEP], <s>, </s>

-Stages 1, 2 and 4 are bookkeeping.
-The algorithm choices everyone argues about live entirely in stage 3, which is what the rest of this page is about.
-Note that pre-tokenisation matters: classic BPE and WordPiece split into words first so a merge can never span a space, whereas SentencePiece deliberately skips this step and treats the space as just another character (more on that below).
+Note that pre-tokenisation matters: BPE and WordPiece first split a sentence into words so that a merge could not span a space, whereas SentencePiece intentionally skips this step and treats the space as just another character.

 Baselines rule-based

-Word, character and sentence tokenisation need no training — they are pure rules.
-They are worth implementing first because they give you the normalise/pre-tokenise scaffolding the subword methods reuse.
+Word, character and sentence tokenisation need no training — they are rules.

 Character